DianaDancea/project-WISER-2025/README.md

-# vanguard-project-WISER-2025
+# project-WISER-2025
-# Quantum Portfolio Optimization for Vanguard Bond Trading
+# Quantum Portfolio Optimization for Bond Trading
 ## Team: Diana Elizabeth Dancea and Hajara Eve Muzammal

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![Qiskit](https://img.shields.io/badge/Qiskit-0.45+-purple.svg)](https://qiskit.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A quantum-enhanced portfolio optimization system that leverages Variational Quantum Eigensolver (VQE) to solve bond trading problems using real Vanguard market data.
+A quantum-enhanced portfolio optimization system that leverages Variational Quantum Eigensolver (VQE) to solve bond trading problems using market data.
 This project demonstrates quantum computing's potential to overcome classical optimization barriers in high-dimensional, constraint-heavy portfolio construction.

 Note: We used Qiskit to be able to access the quantum algorithms and functions, however we ran them locally on our laptops.
 We also read in the data directly from the Excel file.